-The simplest way to use urllib2 is as follows:
+The simplest way to use urllib.request is as follows:

 '''

-import urllib2
+import urllib.request

-response = urllib2.urlopen('http://python.org/')
+response = urllib.request.urlopen('http://python.org/')

 html = response.read()

 '''

-Many uses of urllib2 will be that simple (note that instead of an 'http:' URL we could have used an URL starting with 'ftp:', 'file:', etc.).
+Many uses of urllib will be that simple (note that instead of an 'http:' URL we could have used an URL starting with 'ftp:', 'file:', etc.).
 However, it's the purpose of this tutorial to explain the more complicated cases, concentrating on HTTP.

-HTTP is based on requests and responses - the client makes requests and servers send responses. urllib2 mirrors this with a Request object which represents the HTTP request you are making.
+HTTP is based on requests and responses - the client makes requests and servers send responses. urllib.request mirrors this with a Request object which represents the HTTP request you are making.
 In its simplest form you create a Request object that specifies the URL you want to fetch.
 Calling urlopen with this Request object returns a response object for the URL requested.
 This response is a file-like object, which means you can for example call .read() on the response: